jonlevi/enFoldX/docs/format_tcr_sequences.md

 To start, you should have a CSV that has paired chain TCR information for each TCR you are interested in.
 These should include the 6 columns:
 `['TRAV',	'TRAJ', 'TRA_CDR3','TRBV', 'TRBJ', 'TRB_CDR3']`.
 Thimble expects the input file to have a specific format (see [here](https://github.com/JamieHeather/stitchr/blob/main/templates/input_template_TRA-TRB.tsv) for a template).

 You can leave the other input columns blank, although you are welcome to include additional data if you have it.
 If you do have TRAC/TRBC calls, then you should use those instead of leaving that columns blank.
-Otherwise, stitchr will try to to infer the best one to use.
+Otherwise, stitchr will try to to infer the best one to use.[^1]

 Here is some example code to put your dataframe in the appropriate format, starting from some pandas dataframe with the apporpriate data:
 ```